GeekKorky/django-python-todolist/README.md

 # django-python-todolist

-A small todo list application
+A small todo list application that can be run on local machine.

 ```
 git clone https://github.com/GeekKorky/django-python-todolist